A 2023 Step by Step Guide for Android App Marketing

 The second stage is refining your marketing strategy to see what’s sticking (and not).

 The Ultimate Goals of this Stage Include the following:

 - Getting as many downloads as you can within the first week of the launch

 - Ensuring that your app ranks higher in the Google Play store search results organically

 - Understanding the source of the customer app downloads so that you can focus on the revenue-generating channels and improve others

 1. Engage in paid advertising by rolling out ads on social platforms (think: Facebook mobile app ads, Twitter app cards, etc.) and use Google Search ads to your advantage.

-2. Engage in app store optimization to rank higher in search results and convert at a higher rate.
-Make sure to choose the correct category–one where there’s less competition and greater chances for you to climb up the search rankings.
+2. Engage in app store optimization to rank higher in search results and convert faster.
+Make sure to choose the correct category with less competition and greater chances for you to climb up the search rankings.
 You can also run app store ads to ensure top-of-mind recall:

 3. Pitch creatively to the Google Playstore’s team and get featured by professionals to boost visibility and downloads.